ayush983/AlgoVisualizer/ReadMe.md

 Features:
 You can enter a source node and a destination node.</br>
-You can draw obstructions by dragging the mouse in the grid.
+You can draw obstructions by dragging the mouse in the grid.</br>
-The app finds the shortest distance from src to dest.
+The app finds the shortest distance from src to dest.</br>
-Also displays the shortest path.
+Also displays the shortest path.</br>

 Other features:
 Control Algo speed